 The injection mold design will use a cast of the brain ventricles to make a mold representing the ventricles in the actual brain (See Figure 8).
 Like the force sensor model, the cast of the ventricles would be constructed using MRI scans and rapid prototyping.
 Once the cast is made, the negative of the cast can be made from a gel by means of liquid injection.
-The rapid prototype material will be firmer than the actual tissue, whereas the injection mold gel will better approximate the consistency of the tissues and organs surrounding the brain the same mold can be multiple times.
+The rapid prototype material will be firmer than the actual tissue, whereas the injection mold gel will better approximate the consistency of the tissues and organs surrounding the brain models will be mass-producible and relatively cheap after the initial model has been made.
+This is due to the high cost of creating the molds when producing a single model; however, the same mold can be multiple times.
 The mass production of this design makes it so practicing surgeons do not need to worry about damaging an expensive model.
 Mass production will also allow multiple surgeons to practice at the same time, such as in a classroom setting where each student would have their own model to follow along on.
 A drawback of this design is the loss in accuracy due to the use of a non-dissolving cast will be used (the rapid prototype is the cast) and therefore a seam from where the cast was removed will be present on the model.